mirkosertic/flight-recorder-starter/README.md

 flightrecorder.old-recordings-TTL-time-unit=Hours  # java.time.temporal.ChronoUnit available values
 ```

-A file will be removed when the status is STOPPED or CLOSED and the start time is before than now minus threshold
+A file will be removed when the status are STOPPED or CLOSED, and the start time is before than now minus threshold
 configured.

+IMPORTANT: Be aware that the main app should be annotated with @EnableScheduling to enable the scheduled processes.

 ## Trigger Flight Recording based on Micrometer Metrics